alex-a-pereira/personal-website/src/articles/mightierSummaryArticle.md

 I worked on a system to feed dynamic content to our web and mobile app clients so that content updates are decoupled from code changes.

+We used [Strapi](https://strapi.io/), an open-source headless CMS, to allow other teams to fully manage content.
-We used Strapi, and open-source CMS, and served the content over CloudFront to ensure quick loading times to clients.
+We served the assets over CloudFront to ensure quick loading times to clients.